How to tape tinnitus

 Tinnitus is a form of hearing impairment and a growing problem.
 Especially young people are affected early on by going to concerts or festivals and listening to loud music with earplugs.
 However, other causes for tinnitus are known such as various ear disorders, side effects of medication or a symptom of other diseases.In the neck, neck and head region, there are several muscles that can influence tinnitus or headache complaints, which can make the complaints worse.
 Also, many trigger points occur in this area.
 A therapist can examine and determine whether there are possibilities for treatment with CureTape®, but CrossLinqs can also be applied to trigger points in this region.

-The professional can investigate whether this application could be applied to a client.
+The professional therapist can determine whether this application could be applied to a client.

 Because of the sensitivity, you should not use a stretch when applying the tape and you should remove the tape carefully in case of irritation.